 Electricity

 Within SATIM, the power sector is split into Generation, Transmission and Distribution, shown graphically in Figure 3.
 The Generation component is modelled in the most detail.
 Operating power plants are represented individually and the power sector in SATIM therefore includes the expected decommissioning schedule of coal fired power plants, all planned new builds, planned retrofits as well as plant technology characteristics (efficiency, capacity factors etc).
-The expected decommissioning schedule of the existing coal fleet, air quality plant retrofit schedules for fabric filter plants (FFP) and low NOx burners (LNB) are assumed to follow Table 2.
+The expected decommissioning schedule of the existing coal fleet, air quality plant retrofit schedules for fabric filter plants (FFP) and low NOx burners (LNB) are assumed to follow Table 2, although it is possible to run scenario with endogenous retirement of existing and new coal power plants.
 Flue gas desulfurization (FGD) retrofits are not accounted for.
 Medupi and Kusile are decommissioned after 2050 which falls outside of the planning window.

 New build options include nuclear, wind, solar, coal and gas, hydro, pumped storage and battery technologies.
 In SATIM solar PV and wind are conservatively assumed to be unable to contribute to peak demand (0% ‘capacity credit’).
 Dispatchable generation and storage is built to meet a 15% reserve margin firm capacity requirement.
 Unscheduled outages are also accommodated for through this reserve margin.